Guidelines

 8.2.3.2.
 Surgical treatment

 Although conservative treatment for PD may resolve painful erections in most men, only a small percentage experience significant straightening of the penis.
 The aim of surgery is to correct curvature and allow penetrative intercourse.
 Surgery is indicated in patients with significant penile deformity and difficulty with intercourse associated with sexual bother.
-Patients must have a stable disease for 3-6 months (or more than 9-12 months after onset of PD) [1062,1071,1169].
-In addition to this requirement, there are other situations that may precipitate an indication for surgery, such as failed conservative or medical therapies, extensive penile plaques, or patient preference, when the disease is stable [1170,1171].
+Patients must have a stable disease for three to six months (or more than nine to twelve months after onset of PD) [871,965,966].
+In addition to this requirement, other situations that may precipitate an indication for surgery, such as failed conservative or medical therapies, extensive penile plaques, or patient preference, when the disease is stable [967,968].

 There are no standardised questionnaires for the evaluation of surgical outcomes.
 Data from well-designed prospective studies are scarce, with low levels of evidence.
-Data are mainly based on retrospective single-centre studies, typically non-comparative and non-randomised, or on expert opinion [1071,1180].
+Data are mainly based on retrospective single-centre studies, typically non-comparative and non-randomised, or expert opinion [871].
 Therefore, surgical outcomes must be treated with caution.

 8.2.3.2.1.
 Tunical shortening procedures

 Pure plication techniques are simpler to perform.
-They are based on single or multiple plications performed without making excisions or incisions to the tunical albuginea, to limit the potential damage to the veno-occlusive mechanism [1073,1199-1215].
-Another modification has been called the ’16-dot’ technique that consists of application of two pairs of parallel Essed-Schroeder plications tensioned more or less depending on the degree of curvature [1192,1216-1218].
-The use of non-absorbable sutures or longer-lasting absorbable sutures may reduce recurrence of the curvature (Panel expert opinion).
-Results and satisfaction rates similar with both incision/excision techniques.
+They are based on single or multiple plications performed without making excisions or incisions on the tunical albuginea, to limit the potential damage to the veno-occlusive mechanism [874,985-1001].
+Another modification described the ’16-dot’ technique that consists of the application of two pairs of parallel Essed-Schroeder plications tensioned more or less depending on the degree of curvature [1002-1005].
+Results and satisfaction rates are similar to both incision/excision techniques.

 In general, using these tunical shortening techniques, complete penile straightening is achieved in > 85% of patients.
 Recurrence of the curvature and penile hypo-aesthesia is uncommon (~10%) and the risk of post-operative ED is low.
-Penile shortening is the most commonly reported outcome of these procedures.
+Penile shortening is the most commonly reported adverse outcome of these procedures.
 Shortening of 1-1.5 cm has been reported for 22-69% of patients, which is rarely the cause of post-operative sexual dysfunction and patients may perceive the loss of length as greater than it actually is.
-It is therefore strongly advisable to measure and document the penile length peri-operatively, both before and after the straightening procedure, whatever the technique used (Table 29).
+It is therefore strongly advisable to measure and document the penile length peri-operatively, both before and after the straightening procedure, whichever technique is used (Table 19).

 Tunical shortening procedures